KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-healthy">
       <h3>How healthy was I over the years?</h3>
       <p class="graph-description">
-        Every day I answered the question on how healthy I feel, whereas the yellow color indicates that I felt a little under the weather, not sick per-se.
+        Every day I answered the question on how healthy I felt.
+In the graph, the yellow color indicates that I felt a little under the weather, not sick per se.
 Red means I was sick and had to stay home.
-Green means I felt energized and healthy
+Green means I felt energized and healthy.
       </p>

       <ul>

-          <li>During the COVID lockdowns I tend to stay healthier.
-No going out and heavy drinking, so I have better sleep, less close contact with others, and less alcohol consumptions</li>
+          <li>During the COVID lockdowns I tended to stay healthier.
+This may be due to not going out, no heavy drinking, less close contact with others, etc. which resulted in me having better sleep.</li>

           <li>Usually during excessive traveling I get sick (cold/flu)</li>

-          <li>Q4 2021 I had bronchitis, however didn't know about it at the time and didn't get proper treatment</li>
+          <li>Q4 2021 I had bronchitis, however, I didn't know about it at the time and didn't get proper treatment</li>

           <li>Overall I'm quite prone to getting sick (cold/flu)</li>